 Editor’s Note: This blog post was updated on August 10, 2020.

-On June 6th, 2020 the developers of GuLoader informed the public that they have shut down their service (Figure 1).
+On June 6th, 2020, the developers of GuLoader informed the public that they had shut down their service (Figure 1).
 Despite the suspension of service, we anticipate other malware families will evolve and adapt some of these techniques in the near future.
 In this post, we will highlight GuLoader’s techniques with a focus on sandbox evasion and anti-analysis.

 Overview and Shellcode